Small Business

 1. Jane's Boutique:

-Jane's Boutique also utilizes technology-based inventory management software, which helps automate order processing, prevents stockouts, and improves overall inventory visibility.
-By understanding her customers' sales patterns and preferences, Jane can make informed purchasing decisions and avoid overstock or out-of-stock situations.
+Jane's Boutique also incorporates a technology-enabled inventory management system that automates order processing, preventing stockouts and improving inventory visibility.
+Responding to her customers' sales patterns and customer preferences, Jane can make informed purchasing decisions, minimizing overbuying or underbuying.

 2. Bob's Auto Repair: